Sea3Plays/Earthbound-But-Better/README.md

 Discord name is Sea3Plays_YT#4370

 Also also if I get an email to shut this all down, I will do it, cause im not trying to get sued by Nintendo themselves.

+Also also also, this is my first time doing something like this, so dont be cocky about how bad this is.

 PLS DO NOT AFFILIATE THIS WITH THE ACTUAL GAME, I BEG YOU!